 In fact, Josh Dun from twenty one pilots played drums in big boots when I last saw their band.
 I don’t know he manages to play so well!

-That being said, no drum shoe alone is going to turn you into the next Luke Holland.
+That being said, no specialized drumming shoe is going to turn you into the next Luke Holland.
 Playing drums requires years of dedicated practice and patience.

 Things to consider